 Open positions for internships or MSc projects

-Master's Student Internship in Equine Research
+2 positions Master's Student Internship in Equine Research

-• Duration: 4 - 6 months between July and December 2024
+- Duration: 6 months between Jan.2026 and Sept.
+2026

-• Supervisor: Océane Liehrmann https://oceane-liehrmann.webador.fr/
+- Supervisor: PhD Océane Liehrmann

 Project Overview: This internship offers an exceptional opportunity to contribute to the advancement of equine welfare assessment through the application of state-of-the-art infrared thermal imaging technology.
 Working under the guidance of researchers experts in their field, participants will investigate the intricate relationship between facial temperature variations and equine emotional states and pain perception.
 Through analysis of video data collected during experiments conducted on horses in 2023, interns will acquire invaluable skills in behavioral coding, data extraction from thermal imaging videos, and statistical analysis methods.